kipos-lang/kipos/Roadmap.md

 # Thinking about modules

-Ok I do think that imports should be defined outside of parseable syntax.
+Ok I do think that imports should be defined outside of parseable syntax. can have much better autocomplete that way maybeee and definitely automatic updating of stuff for renames, and also auto-importing stuff

 # Major usability things: